Home ≫ Human Trafficking and Sexual Slavery

 One type of slavery and exploitation that continues to proliferate at an alarming rate—and that has a particular relevance to women and girls—is sex trafficking/slavery.

-December 2, 2007, the International Day for the Abolition of Slavery.
-In the United States, the program will launch on Friday, January 11, 2008, the first National Day of Human Trafficking Awareness.
-On both days, club members will place sex slavery awareness cards in visible locations throughout their communities — police stations, women’s centers, hospitals, etc.
+In 2007, Soroptimist launched a project to create awareness about this heinous practice with a special event on Sunday December 2, 2007, the International Day for the Abolition of Slavery.
+In the United States, the program launched on Friday, January 11, 2008, the first National Day of Human Trafficking Awareness.
+On both days, club members placed sex slavery awareness cards in visible locations throughout their communities — police stations, women’s centers, hospitals, etc.

 What about the Capital Region?

+Human trafficking is much more common than many people think it is.
 Local authorities say anyone who is smuggled into New York State from Canada or kidnapped from New York City is likely traveling along the Thruway or Northway.
-For years, an underground bunker in a Syracuse suburb was the scene of heinous crimes.

 In 2003, a retired handyman admitted to holding five women as captive sex slaves underneath his home.

 A woman kidnapped from New York City in 2004 was taken to the Capital Region against her will.
+She was taken to an acquaintance of the trafficker and she was tied up and she was raped repeatedly.

 The phrase “human trafficking” probably makes you think of a some seedy criminal organization operating half a world away but it happens in the United States too.

-Mary Huber, President of Soroptimist International of Saratoga County says, “These women are someone’s mother, daughter, sister, friend…hidden behind locked doors and pulled shades…forced against their will to engage in sex acts with dozens of men a day.”
+The victims of human trafficking are primarily women.
+These women are someone’s mother, daughter, sister, friend…hidden behind locked doors and pulled shades…forced against their will to engage in sex acts with dozens of men a day.

-New York State Police Major Patricia Groeber says, “Having common sense and that gut feeling of when to pick up the phone and call in something you see, you hear, or you become aware of is very important.”
+Having common sense and that gut feeling of when to pick up the phone and call in something you see, you hear, or you become aware of is very important.